Story by George Lucas, directed by Steven Spielberg.© Bill Laidlaw. All Rights Reserved. Indiana? We named the dog Indiana!

 When the Hollywood Walk of Fame was first created, one of the first batch of brass stars installed in the sidewalk was for silent film star Harrison Ford (1884-1957), who starred in half a dozen movies 1916-1926 (evidently he didn’t make the cut when sound came in).
 His old star suddenly became very popular due to the Star Wars & Indiana Jones movies with tourists who thought it was for the other Harrison Ford.

 Harrison Ford (his real name) was born in 1942.
 He appeared in a few films before Lucas remembered him from film school and cast him in American Graffiti, and of course the first three Star Wars movies.
 But Ford is still most recognized for the three (so far) Indiana Jones films.
 In the 1990s he starred in two Tom Clancy films: “Patriot Games” and “Clear & Present Danger,” replacing Alec Baldwin (who played the character in “The Hunt for Red October” (1990), with Sean Connery as a Russian sub commander).
 In 1997 he took on terrorists who had hijacked “Air Force One” with him and the First Lady on board.
 Harrison Ford is a pilot in real life and has flown helicopter rescue missions to find lost hikers.
 He is currently preparing to film the fourth Indiana Jones movie (Spielberg is Exec.
 Producer, director has not been announced.
 Cate Blanchett is "in negotiations" to be Indy's leading lady).
-Filming is scheduled to start in late 2007.
-Production company for the project is Lucasfilm.
+Filming in late 2007 (see above).
+Production company for the project Lucasfilm.

 Harrison Ford movies are available on video and on DVD